 - 13.3.1 The steering wheel must be fitted with a quick release mechanism.
-Its method of release must be by pulling a concentric flange installed on the steering column behind the wheel. - 13.3.2 The steering wheel must be positioned so as it intersects a vertical plane, normal to the car centre plane, 715mm forward of C-C and more than 535mm above the reference plane at all angular positions (details may be found in the Appendix to the Technical Regulations).
+Its method of release must be by pulling a concentric flange installed on the steering column behind the wheel. - 13.3.2 The steering wheel must be positioned such that at any angle of rotation there is at least 50mm between any part of the steering wheel assembly rearward of the collapsible steering column element and the survival cell and bodywork, when measured parallel to the steering wheel axis.